2103 Patent Examination Process [R-07.2015]I.DETERMINE WHAT APPLICANT HAS INVENTED AND IS SEEKING TO PATENT

 35 U.S.C.
 101 defines four categories of inventions that Congress deemed to be the appropriate subject matter of a patent: processes, machines, manufactures and compositions of matter.
 The latter three categories define “things” or “products” while the first category defines “actions” (i.e., inventions that consist of a series of steps or acts to be performed).
 See 35 U.S.C.
 100(b) (“The term ‘process’ means process, art, or method, and includes a new use of a known process, machine, manufacture, composition of matter, or material.”).

-The courts have also held that a claim may not preempt abstract ideas, laws of nature or physical phenomena; i.e., one may not patent every “substantial practical application” of an abstract idea, law of nature or physical phenomenon.
-This is because such a patent would “in practical effect be a patent on the [abstract idea, law of nature or physical phenomenon] itself.”
+The Supreme Court's concern that drives this "exclusionary principle" is pre-emption.
+Alice Corp., 134 S. Ct. at 2354, 110 USPQ2d at 1980 (citing Bilski, 561 U.S. at 611-612, 95 USPQ2d at 1010 ("upholding the patent 'would pre-empt use of this approach in all fields, and would effectively grant a monopoly over an abstract idea'").
+The courts have held that a claim may not preempt abstract ideas, laws of nature, or natural phenomena, i.e., one may not patent every "substantial practical application" of an abstract idea, law of nature, or natural phenomenon.
+This is because such a patent would "in practical effect be a patent on the [abstract idea, law of nature or natural phenomenon] itself."
 Gottschalk v.
-Benson, 409 U.S. 63, 71-72, 175 USPQ 673, 676 (1972).
+Benson, 409 U.S. 63, 71, 72, 175 USPQ 673, 676 (1972).
 The concern over preemption was expressed as early as 1852.
 See Le Roy v.
 Tatham, 55 U.S. 156, 175 (1852) (“A principle, in the abstract, is a fundamental truth; an original cause; a motive; these cannot be patented, as no one can claim in either of them an exclusive right.”).

 The § 101 patent-eligibility inquiry is only a threshold test.
 Even if an invention qualifies as a process, machine, manufacture, or composition of matter, in order to receive the Patent Act’s protection the claimed invention must also satisfy ‘‘the conditions and requirements of this title.’’ § 101.
 Those requirements include that the invention be novel, see § 102, nonobvious, see § 103, and fully and particularly described, see § 112.